-The ideal way to consume these delectable treats is in tapa portions.
-During our trip, we grazed on bite-sized local specialties, savored a copious number of gastronomic delights in half-size orders and weren’t shy to try bar-top ‘Pinchos’ – a signature of Northern Spain.
+The ideal way to consume these is in tapa portions.
+During our trip, we grazed on bite-sized local specialties, savored a copious number of gastronomic delights and bar-top ‘Pinchos’ – a signature of Northern Spain.

 Eating is, no doubt, one of the Fun Things To Do in Santander.
 To help fellow travelers on their culinary journey, we are sharing our picks for the best tapas restaurants in Santander, Spain!

-On our list, not only do we showcase where to eat in Santander, Spain, but we also offer suggestions for what to order at each spot.
+On our list, not only do we showcase where to eat in Santander, but we also offer suggestions for what to order.
 Later you will find a map of restaurant locations – plus, a few helpful tips for eating in Santander.

 Save, Pin or Bookmark our Santander Food Guide for your vacation to Spain!